Luis-Mayer/process-knowledge-graph/README.md

 # Process Knowledge Graph

-A small Python project for representing business process information as an RDF knowledge graph and querying it with SPARQL.
+This project is a prototype for modeling business processes as RDF-based knowledge graphs with SPARQL query and SHACL validation support.

 The project is inspired by the idea that business process knowledge is often stored in unstructured or semi-structured documentation.
 By representing process steps, roles, systems, and dependencies as graph relationships, the process becomes machine-readable and easier to query.